Theophilus (Indo-Greek)

 Indian-standard coin of Theophilus, with bust of Herakles, and his club on reverse.

 Theophilus Dicaeus (Θεόφιλος Δίκαιος) was a minor Indo-Greek king who ruled for a short time in the Paropamisadae.
 He was possibly a relative of Zoilus I and is only known from coins.
 It is possible that some of Theophilus' coins in fact belong to another ruler, in Greek Bactria, during approximately the same period.

 Time of reign

 While Bopearachchi suggests c.
-90 BCE, R. C. Senior believes that Theophilus ruled in the 130s BCE.
+90 BC, R. C. Senior believes that Theophilus ruled in the 130s BC.
 Both numismatics do however suggest that the reigns of Theophilus and Nicias were adjacent.

 Coins of Theophilos

 Just like Zoilus I, Theophilus struck Indian silver coins with Heracles, a common symbol of the house of Euthydemus I, and the epithet Dikaios/Dhramikasa "The Just/Follower of the Dharma".
 The monograms are mostly the same as those of Nicias.
 The bronzes have similar inscriptions.